maldoinc/wireup/docs/pages/class/starlette_integration.md

 ::: wireup.integration.starlette

 !!! note
-    For best performance, use regular functions rather than callables or closures as dependencies.
-Callables and closures are not hashable and cannot be cached by the injection system.
+    For best performance with `WireupTask`, prefer regular top-level functions for background task callbacks.
+    Wireup creates cached injection wrappers for top-level functions, but callable objects and nested functions/closures do not benefit from that caching.